nopnop2002/esp-idf-ds1302/README.md

 # Get the time difference of NTP and RTC

-This mode get time over NTP, and takes out the time from a RTC clock.
+This mode get time over NTP, and take out the time from a RTC clock.
 Calculate time difference of NTP and RTC.
 you have to change mode using menuconfig.